Home-Delivered Meals and Group Site (Congregate) Meals

 Eat.
 Move.
 Save. website also has lots of great tips to help you make healthier choices on any budget.

 Aging can bring many health and physical changes.
-In our monthly newsletter, Aging Healthfully, you will find information on healthy eating, physical activity and lifestyle changes to help you stay healthy and active.
+In our newsletter, Aging Healthfully, you will find information on healthy eating, physical activity and lifestyle changes to help you stay healthy and active.
 Happy reading!

 Become a volunteer to prepare or deliver meals to seniors.
 Contact your local